 - The key – Many rat bait stations automatically lock when closed and require a key to open.
 This tamper-proof mechanism is essential for protecting children and pets from exposure to the box’s contents.
 This is undoubtedly an important safety feature but can make rebaiting your station a pain if you choose a model with a fiddly locking mechanism.

 Use bait stations instead of…

-Rat bait stations are an attractive alternative to Humane traps, a nice idea, but rarely effective.
+Rat bait stations are an attractive alternative to sticky rat traps and humane traps.
 Humane traps operate using a trigger mechanism that closes a door when a rodent disturbs the bait inside.
 This simply traps the rodent without harming it so it can then be released at a site away from your property.
 If you have only one rat or mouse and don’t mind taking the time to relocate it, this can be an effective solution.